SANTA CLARA VALLEY – 1964

 “They’ll use eminent domain.
 The best we can hope for is a good price for the land.
 Everyone is fleeing downtown for the suburbs.”

-“Suburbs that haven’t been built yet,” John said.
+“Suburbs that haven’t been built yet,” John added.

-“They’re building them as fast they can,” the woman insisted.
+“They’re building them as fast they can,” the woman informed.
 “And I’ll be glad to be gone when they do.”

 “I can’t imagine the valley without places like this,” Phil said.
 “This is a landmark.”